obriencj/python-withscope/README.md

 write references would be a local assignment.
 At the end of the scope, the layered globals could be discarded as useless.

-The next issue I encountered was a surprise -- when creating a closure, the cell vars are harvested pre-created from the frame.
+I encountered a few issues.
+For example, when creating a closure, the cell vars are harvested pre-created from the frame.
 This meant that closures would revert to the original value when the scope closed, even if the closure was captured inside the new scope.
-I got around this by re-creating all the cells when pushing a new scope, but with the same values.
-Any closure of those cells would capture a cell unique to the scope, and then I'd put the original cells back in the frame at scope exit.
-The closures inside the scope saw their own cells, and the closures outside the scope saw the originals.
+I got around this by re-creating the appropriate cells when pushing a new scope, but with the same values.
+There was also an issue with how the `del` statement behaved, which caused me a great deal of frustration and eventually forced me to accept less-than-ideal behavior as expected.
+I wanted `del` of a lexical name to cause later references to fall-through to any prior definition.
+But there is no way for me to hook additional behavior to that statement at the point it occurs!
+I could detect it later, when for examples `locals()` would be called.
+I had to abandon fall-through and just accept that a `del` of a lexical name from within a scope would cause the name to be undefined until the scope exited.

-### What's Next
+### What's Next?

-Well, the cell hacking seemed good, but it's actually buggy in that it's duplicating cells for all cellvars, not just the ones in the scope.
-This means fall-through isn't working like it should.
-I need to only recreate cells that have keys in the scope defined variables.

-I am also unhappy with the behavior of `del var` when inside a scope.
-It should be removing the binding of the scope, thus causing fall-through.
-That isn't the case, unfortunately.
-I believe to make this work correctly, I will need to coalesc my frame modifications into a full frame swap.

-I will grab the current frame inside the `__enter__` method, and swap the `f_back` frame out for a duplicate which has my own locals/globals/cells/fast embedded, with the same code and index references.
-Execution will continue in this new shadow frame, and then the `__exit__` method will be triggered.
-At that point, I will again grab the current frame and swap its `f_back` out, this time for the original return frame, but with an updated code index.
-Pretty sure that will work, anyway.

-I am also strongly considering re-implementing `LayeredMapping` natively, just because it's probably the slowest part of this whole thing, and it makes for ugly-to-read Python.
+I've learned a lot about the many ways that Python stores runtime variables.
+They're all over the place.
+I've also learned some interesting things about frames, the allocator, and some of the bytecode implementation details.
+I'd like to take all of that and write it up for educational purposes, perhaps as a blog entry.

+I'd like to see if it's possible for me to rip out the `LayeredMapping` class entirely.
+Right now I use it as a frame locals replacement, but I think I may be able to just skip that and only modify frame fast locals, cells, and globals.

+I need more unit tests, and I'd like to make sure I have full code coverage.

 ## Requirements